canonical/sqlair/docs/howto/query.md

 [`Query.Run`](https://pkg.go.dev/github.com/canonical/sqlair#Query.Run)

-## 5. (Optional) Get the query outcome
+## (Optional) Get the query outcome

-To get the outcome, provide a pointer to a `sqlair.Outcome` as the first argument to any of the `Get` methods.
+To get the query outcome, use any of the `Get` methods, providing as a first argument a pointer to a `sqlair.Outcome` object.
 This will fill the `sqlair.Outcome` with information about the outcome of the query.

 ```{note}
 The query outcome contains metadata about the execution of a query.
 Currently,